Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 💡 Good to Know

-The price of admission is 180 TRY per person.
-This includes the thermal pool hike and the ancient city Hierapolis visit on the top of the hill.
+The price of admission to Pamukkale is 180 TRY per person.
+This includes the thermal pool hike and the visit to the ancient city of Hierapolis on the top of the hill.

-We did not pay for the kids as they said it was free for 7 and 1 years olds.
+We did not pay for the kids as they said it was free for 7 and 1-year-olds.

 With an ancient Roman spa city Hierapolis on the top of the hill, this area is a very popular tourist attraction and has been declared a UNESCO World Heritage Site.